mark-watson/Racket-AI-book/manuscript/llm.md

 ## Using a Local Mistral-7B Model with Ollama.ai

 Now we look at another approach to run LLMs locally on your own computers.
-The [Ollama.ai project](https://ollama.ai) supplies a simple to install application for macOS and Linux (Windows support expected soon).
+The [Ollama.ai project](https://ollama.ai) supplies a simple-to-install application for macOS and Linux (Windows support expected soon).
 When you download and run the application, it will install a command line tool **ollama** that we use here.

 ### Installing and Running Ollama.ai server with a Mistral-7B Model